 Singapore River Cruise review: When I hear Singapore, there are always Marina Bay Sands in the backdrop, the lotus-shaped Art Science Museum, and the dreamy skyline.
 While there are a thousand things to see, I’ve always wondered what the boats circling the river felt like – and I finally got on one!

-When I was younger, I visited the Singapore Zoo, Sentosa, and even Jurong Bird Park but never the boat cruise.
+When I was younger, I visited the Singapore Zoo, Sentosa, and even Jurong Bird Park (now called the Bird Paradise Park) but never the boat cruise.
 My parents thought it would be ‘boring’.
 Looking back now, I guess they were right and wrong.
 After all, it’s simply a slow riverboat ride.

 However, I loved it when I took the ride by myself – it opens up another perspective to look at of the city.
 With the tickets at a dear price, I’d to put this Singapore River Cruise review out.